MENU

 To prevent the product from drying out and to retain the maximum moisture inside, the product must be baked with limited convection and maximum radiation and conduction.
 The baking time depends strongly on the size of the product.
 For example, for a 65-gram product, the baking time is about 11 minutes.

-A very important aspect that also determines the shelf life and quality of the product is the final step in the production process: packaging.
-Assuming that the products are packaged in flow-pack (horizontal) or transwrap (vertical) packages, there is the possibility to extend the shelf life by using gas flushing: a mixture of nitrogen 40% - 0% and carbon dioxide 60% - 100%.
+A very important aspect that also determines the shelf-life and quality of the product is the final step in the production process: packaging.
+Assuming that the products are packaged in flow-pack (horizontal) or transwrap (vertical) packages, there is the possibility to extend the shelf-life by using gas flushing: a mixture of nitrogen 40% - 0% and carbon dioxide 60% - 100%.
 This procedure requires special equipment and special film to be used.
 Spraying the surface of the product with alcohol before packaging (or even better, a mixture of alcohol, sugar, and aroma) is also a way to extend the shelf life.
 It keeps the crumb of the croissant soft and minimizes the presence of bacteria as much as possible.

 Summary of conservation techniques for long shelf-life products: